 If you want to enroll in Creative Writing:

 Submit a writing sample as soon as possible.
-All Barnard Creative Writing courses require an application and the deadline for submissions is the end of the Pre-Program Filing Period during the previous semester.
+All Barnard Creative Writing courses require an application and the deadline for submissions is a week before the first day of classes.
 If the deadline has passed, however, space may still be available.
 You may also take Creative Writing courses at Columbia.
 More details can be found on our "Forms & Procedures" page.
 For further information, contact Prof. Timea Szell, who heads our Creative Writing division, at tszell(at)barnard(dot)edu.

 Transfers who entered before fall 2005 must take a section of English BC3103 or BC 3104 to satisfy the college English requirement.